SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 In a JavaScript script, you can use the bbs.exec() function to run a JavaScript script, as in the following example: bbs.exec("?../xtrn/ddfilelister/ddfilelister.js");

+To perform searching, you can add the -MODE option on the command line.
+To do a filename search:
+?../xtrn/DigDist/ddfilelister/ddfilelister.js -MODE=search_filename
+To do a description search:
+?../xtrn/DigDist/ddfilelister/ddfilelister.js -MODE=search_description
+To search for new files since the last search:
+?../xtrn/DigDist/ddfilelister/ddfilelister.js -MODE=new_file_search
+You can also specify a mode to list the user's current directory, which is already the default action:
+?../xtrn/DigDist/ddfilelister/ddfilelister.js -MODE=list_curdir

 To install the file lister as an external program (in SCFG in External Programs > Online Programs (Doors)), see the following document for more